 Title.
-Our direct title insurance premiums and escrow, title-related and other fees are recognized as revenue at the time of closing of the related transaction as the earnings process is then considered complete, whereas premium revenues from agency operations and agency commissions include an accrual based on estimates using historical information of the volume of transactions that have closed in a particular period for which premiums have not yet been reported to us.
+Our direct title insurance premiums and escrow, title-related and other fees are recognized as revenue at the time of closing of the related transaction as the earnings process is then considered complete.
+Premium revenues from agency operations and agency commissions include an accrual based on estimates using historical information of the volume of transactions that have closed in a particular period for which premiums have not yet been reported to us.
 The accrual for agency premiums is necessary because of the lag between the closing of these transactions and the reporting of these policies to us by the agent.
-Historically, the time lag between the closing of these transactions by our agents and the reporting of these policies, or premiums, to us has been up to 15 months, with 70 - 80% reported within three months following closing, an additional 10 - 20% reported within the next three months and the remainder within seven to fifteen months.
-In addition to accruing these earned but unreported agency premiums, we also accrue agent commission expense, which was 75.7%, of agent premiums earned in 2014, 76.1% of agent premiums earned in 2013 and 76.2% of agent premiums earned in 2012.
-We also record a provision for claim losses at our average provision rate at the time we record the accrual for agency premiums earnings in any period is approximately 10% of the accrued premium amount.
-The impact of the change in the accrual for agency premiums and related earnings in any period 2013 and 2013 and less than \$1 million for the year ended 2012.
-The amount due from our agents relating to this accrual, i.e., the agent premium less their contractual retained commission, was approximately \$25 million and \$74 million at December 31, 2014 and 2013, respectively, which represents agency premiums of approximately \$276 million and \$364 million at December 31, 2014 and 2013, respectively, which represents agency premiums of approximately \$276 million and \$364 million at December 31, 2014 and 2013, respectively
+Historically, the time lag between the closing of these transactions by our agents and the reporting of these policies, or premiums, to us has been up to 15 months, with 86 - 89% reported within three months following closing, an additional 9 - 11% reported within the next three months and the remainder within seven to fifteen months.
+In addition to accruing these earned but unreported agency premiums, we also accrue agent commission expense, which was 76.0%, of agent premiums earned in 2015, 75.7% of agent premiums earned in 2014 and 76.1% of agent premiums earned in 2013.
+We also record a provision for claim losses at our average provision rate at the time we record the accrual for the premiums, which was 5.7% for 2015, 6.2% for 2014 and 7% for 2013, and accruals for premium taxes and other expenses relating to our premium accrual.
+The resulting impact to pretax earnings in any period is approximately 11% of the accrued premium amount.
+The impact of the change in the accrual for agency premiums and related expenses on our pretax earnings was a decrease of \$5 million for the year ended December 31, 2015, \$9 million for the year ended 2014 and \$7 million for the year ended 2013.
+The amount due from our agents relating to this accrual, i.e., the agent premium less their contractual retained commission, was approximately \$45 million and \$55 million at December 31, 2015 and 2014, respectively, which represents agency premiums of approximately \$230 million and \$276 million at December 31, 2015 and 2014, respectively, and agent commissions of \$185 million and \$221 million at December 31, 2015 and 2014, respectively.